 A mesh network consists of a number of nodes (a series of identical devices) that effectively act as extra routers.
 They can be positioned around your home to create a chain of devices, emanating from your router (the start and source of the chain) and providing an extension of your broadband signal.

-They don’t create additional networks, instead boosting the range of your router network seamlessly throughout your home.
+They don’t create additional networks; instead, they boost the range of your router network seamlessly throughout your home.
 With a well-positioned chain of mesh nodes, you can greatly expand your broadband coverage, even into your front or back garden, driveway or garage.

 Our mesh system reviews rate the most effective at providing whole-home wi-fi coverage.